juftin/camply/README.md

     width="400" height="400" alt="camply">
 </p>

 `camply`, the campsite finder ⛺️, is a tool to help you book an online campground.
 Finding reservations at sold out campgrounds can be tough.
 That's where `camply` comes in.
-It scrapes the APIs of Booking Services like https://recreation.gov (which works on thousands of campgrounds across the USA) to continuously check for cancellations and availabilities to pop up.
+It searches the APIs of Booking Services like https://recreation.gov (which works on thousands of campgrounds across the USA) to continuously check for cancellations and availabilities to pop up.
 Once a campsite becomes available, `camply` sends you a notification to book your spot!

 [![Version](https://img.shields.io/static/v1?label=⛺️camply&message=0.1.0&color=blue)](https://github.com/juftin/camply)
 [![Python Versions](https://img.shields.io/static/v1?label=Python&message=3.6%20|%203.7%20|%203.8%20|%203.9&color=blue&logo=python)](https://pypi.python.org/pypi/camply/)